 Renowned for Nebbiolo, Barbera, truffles and its picturesque location in the foothills of the Alps, Piedmont’s cooler climate creates optimal conditions for tannic wines with structure.

 Stretching north from Venice, Veneto is home to crisp, zesty white wines — like Soave, Prosecco and Pinot Grigio.

 Home to world-famous Chianti as well as the Super Tuscan — a luscious blend of Sangiovese and Cabernet Sauvignon — this warmer zone has been producing full-bodied reds for over two thousand years.

 The island off the toe of the boot, Sicily sports a generally Mediterranean climate.
 It is believed that Mt.
 Etna plays a role in cooling the air in its vicinity, along with providing the volcanic soil which can lend additional complexity to grapes.

 Some of Our Favorite Italian Wines

 Most of our stores typically carry 40 – 50 Italian wines, with some reaching over 100.
-To get you started, we’ve narrowed down to a few of our favorite selections from up and down “The Boot.”
-These wines showcase a variety of styles and offer something for every palate and occasion.
+To get you started, we’ve narrowed it down to a few of our favorite selections from up and down “The Boot.”
+These wines showcase a variety of styles and offer something for every occasion.